Skip to content

 cp -r volume-data/* config

-See the documentation folder for more information about how to prepare optical clearing files and 3d model files for display on the website.
+See scripts\image_prep.md folder for more information about how to prepare images for display on the website.

 Log in credentials for configuration site

 The configuration app requires a file named .env in the root config app folder that contains the app secret and the credentials of authorized configuration portal users.
+The app secret is saved in the SECRET_KEY variable in the .env file and should be generated in a cryptographically secure manner.
+The usernames and passwords for configuration portal users are stored in the ACCOUNTS variable.
 See the file .env.example for file syntax and location.

 About